Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **P"mapDriveLetterDn=0X3:1Y4:2Z5:3A1:4C0"**
 **P"mapDriveLetterDn=0X1:1Y2:2Z3: p4"**
 The first number is the drive number, the second drive letter and the third the Dn number.
-A parallelogram axis has no actuator, so the first number is omitted space used instead.
+A parallelogram axis has no actuator, so the first number is omitted and space used instead.
 * if this parameter is not set, it is expected that the first drive is used at D1, second at D2 etc. and the letters are standard XYZABC (or XYZUVW) for 6 axis, XYZ for 4 axis pallet, XYZAC for CNC 5 axis AC type.
 * maps drive number with drive letter with Dn, in the first example the first drive called X is mapped to D3
 * the parallel axis of the 4 axis palletized robot is named spacepn, e.g. " p4"